 |

-The American Target Intelligence Committee (TICOM)
+the American Target Intelligence Committee (TICOM)

 confiscated many cryptographic secrets, including

-the Lückenfüllerwalze
+the Lückenfüllerwalze,

-have defeated the Allied code breakers
+have defeated the Allied codebreakers

-at Bletchley Park.
+at Bletchley Park [6].

 |

-At the Enigma Reunion 2009
+Enigma Reunion 2009

-that is part of the collection of the NCM [1].
+It is part of the NCM collection.

 As becomes clear from this picture,